The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 These Pumpkin Parfait Breakfast Popsicles are a great way to start your day as an easy, on-the-go breakfast!
 Plus, they taste just like pumpkin pie!

 I grew up in New England, arguably the capital of Fall with all of its glorious foliage!
-Fall is the only time of year where I wished I didn’t live in Southern California.
-Here it is still hot & humid, and does not feel like fall at all!
-It sure may not feel like fall, but it certainly tastes like fall in my kitchen.
+Fall is the only time of year when I wished I didn’t live in Southern California.
+Here it is still hot & humid, and it does not feel like fall at all!
+It may not feel like fall, but it tastes like fall in my kitchen.
 Today I’m sharing a new family breakfast favorite, Pumpkin Parfait Breakfast Popsicles!

 How to Make Pumpkin Parfait Breakfast Popsicles:

 - Add everything but the Kashi cereal to a bowl.

 - Fill the molds halfway full.

 - Fill the molds to the top with the Silk yogurt mixture.